An Occasional Student studies specific modules for a semester or one academic year at the University.

 If you are interested in studying as an occasional student:

 - Fully complete our Undergraduate Occasional Student Application Form (application fee is €25.00).
-This is available from the Admissions Office - drop by the Office or contact us and we'll post one to you.
+This is available from the Admissions Office - drop by the Office or contact us and we'll post/email one to you;

-- Contact the Admissions Office should you wish to discuss your application (we act as a liaison between you and the Department once the application has been submitted).
+- Contact email@example.com in the Admissions Office should you wish to discuss your application (we act as a liaison between you and the Department once the application has been submitted).

 Assessment, whether examination or continuous assessment, is the same as per all other Maynooth University students.
 No special examination arrangements are made for occasional students.
 Semester 1 examinations take place in January; Semester 2 examinations take place in May.
 All results are issued in July.
 In exceptional circumstances, where a student is required to return to their “home” university to recommence studies in January, there may be the possibility of an assessment in December, subject to approval by both the academic department(s) and the Examinations Office.